 Coming back you have a choice of a 10 min walk to the beach below or you can zip line back again to the start (which is the option we went for)

 The views are spectacular and the experience offers a unique way to see the island and it’s beauty.
 It’s not as scary as it looks, its actually quite slow and laid back.

 Leaving the best for last!
 At the end of Corong Corong beach you will find one of the places to stay on the island.
 This is the place to unwind and enjoy the view, the service is first class, food is delicious and they have some great cocktails!
 You can read more about our stay at Las Cabanas Beach resort here.

 Las Cabanas is most popular for it’s incredible sunsets.
 If you explore El Nido on a scooter you will often pass locals asking if you going to Las Cabanas to see the sunset.

-There is snorkeling gear available from the bar at a reasonable daily rate.
-Ask the staff to point you to the best snorkeling spots and you will be mesmerised for hours!
+There is snorkelling gear available from the bar at a reasonable daily rate.
+Ask the staff to point you to the best snorkelling spots and you will be mesmerised for hours!

 Have you explored El Nido on a scooter?
 What is your favourite way to explore a new city?
 Let us know your thoughts in the comments below.

 If you enjoyed this post you can subscribe to our blog here or why not save on Pinterest for later?